azamsharp/azamsharp.github.io/_posts/2012-12-23-pragmatic-unit-testing.md

 }
 ```

 >> Developers can run E2E tests locally on their development machine.
-This will require initial, such as testing framework, test environment, dependencies (database, services).
+This will require initial setup such as testing framework, test environment, dependencies (database, services).
 E2E tests can be time-consuming, as a result developers may choose to run E2E tests less frequently than unit tests or other types of tests.

 E2E tests are slower than the previous tests discussed earlier in the section but the main reason they are slower is because they tests all layers of the application.
-E2E tests are a complete test and targets a particular behavior of the app.
+E2E tests are complete test and targets a particular behavior of the app.

 End to end tests also requires some initial setup that will allow your test to run database migrations, insert seed data, simulate user interface events and then rolling back changes after the tests are completed.